erenmenges/noMITM-python/ReadMe.md

 This project implements a secure and scalable client-server communication system designed to facilitate encrypted message exchanges.
 The system comprises two main components: the Server (serverMain.py) and the Client (clientMain.py).
 Both components are designed to ensure data confidentiality, integrity, and authenticity.

+## Warning

+This project is a work in progress and is not yet ready for production use.
+It is a proof of concept.
+Although it is THOROUGHLY tested and IT WORKS, some parts, especially the TLS mode, are not yet tested for a real-world scenario.
+Please reach out for any security concerns.

 ## Table of Contents

 1. [Purpose](#purpose)